 Make connections and get your work seen by more people

-When you join our chapter you will also belong to the national WCA having opportunities to submit to shows in other areas of the US. and have a presence on the national website
+Joining the DC chapter automatically makes you a National WCA member with opportunities to submit to shows in other areas of the US. and have a presence on the national website

 History of National Women's Caucus for Art